openMetaAnalysis/Mortality-prediction-using-the-surprise-question/README.md

 4. Hubbard G. The 'surprise question' in end-of-life care.
 Br J Community Nurs.
 2011 Mar;16(3):109.
 PMID: [21378648](http://pubmed.gov/21378648).
 5. Murray SA, Boyd K, Kendall M, Worth A, Benton TF, Clausen H. Dying of lung cancer or cardiac failure: prospective qualitative interview study of patients and their carers in the community.
 BMJ.
 2002 Oct 26;325(7370):929.
 PMID: [12399341](http://pubmed.gov/12399341) _Early conceptualization of the surpirse question, but no data provided_
 6. Pattison M, Romer AL. Improving Care Through the End of Life: launching a primary care clinic-based program.
 J Palliat Med.
 2001 Summer;4(2):249-54.
 PubMed PMID: [11441634](http://pubmed.gov/11441634) _Initial conceptualization of the surpirse question, but no data provided_
-7. Fox E, Landrum-McNiff K, Zhong Z, Dawson NV, Wu AW, Lynn J. Evaluation of prognostic criteria for determining hospice eligibility in patients with advanced lung, heart, or liver disease.
+7. Fox E, Landrum-McNiff K, Zhong Z, Dawson NV, Wu AW, Lynn J. Evaluation of prognostic criteria for determining ice eligibility in patients with advanced lung, heart, or liver disease.
 SUPPORT Investigators.
 Study to Understand
 Prognoses and Preferences for Outcomes and Risks of Treatments.
 JAMA.
 1999 PMID: [10553790](http://pubmed.gov/10553790)

 -------------------------------